How Caffeine Impacts Hormonal Acne

 Americano, flat white, iced caramel macchiato with two pumps of vanilla syrup and a shot of espresso - we all have our coffee preferences.
 It’s one of the most popular drinks in the world, enjoyed by millions of people every day.
-So, you may think it’s harmless, but if you’re dealing with persistent breakouts, it might be time to reconsider this stimulating beverage.
-There are a number of ways coffee can negatively impact your skin health and lead to a variety of skin problems, including acne.
-There are also some actions you can take to lessen its effect.
+So, you may think it’s harmless, but if you’re dealing with persistent hormonal pimples, it might be time to reconsider this stimulating beverage.
+There are a number of ways coffee can negatively impact your skin health and lead to a variety of skin problems, including hormonal acne.
+There are also some actions you can take to lessen its effects.

 Before we dive in, let’s get one thing straight.
 One of the main reasons coffee is so problematic is because it’s something most people consume every single day, sometimes multiple times each day.
 That adds up.
 As with almost anything, moderation is key, and drinking coffee on occasion is unlikely to drastically impact your body, hormones, and skin.
 So, if you’re on vacation in Italy, or just wanting to treat yourself, go for it.

-Coffee is a stimulant.
-This means it increases cortisol and is part of the reason you feel energized after just a few sips.
+This means it increases cortisol (the stress hormone) and is part of the reason you feel energized after just a few sips.
 However, there’s a downside to increasing cortisol this way.
 Your adrenal glands naturally produce cortisol, but coffee encourages your adrenals to produce a bunch of extra cortisol all at once.
 Over time, this pattern can burn out your adrenals, leading to adrenal fatigue.
 Since your adrenals naturally produce more cortisol in the morning, drinking that cup of Joe right when you wake up worsens this effect.
 Adrenal fatigue not only causes symptoms like fatigue, irritability, and inflammation, but also makes it tough for the adrenals to produce progesterone.
-We need enough progesterone to maintain balance with estrogen and prevent certain androgens from increasing oil production, clogging pores, and causing acne.
+We need enough progesterone to maintain balance with estrogen and prevent certain androgens from increasing oil production, clogging pores, and causing hormonal acne.

-Coffee contains additives.
 We’re not only talking about artificial sweeteners and creamers.
 Adding those extra ingredients into your daily coffee can have a major impact on your hormone and skin health.
-However, most plain, black coffee is still filled with tons of extra “junk” in the form of chemicals.
+However, most plain, black coffee is often filled with tons of extra “junk” in the form of chemicals.
 These chemicals come from pesticides used to produce coffee beans, plastic from coffee machines, and bleached coffee filters.
 Did you know that chemicals like formaldehyde are used decaffeinate coffee?
 The list goes on and on.
-What we know is that a lot of these chemicals are classified as xenoestrogens – synthetic estrogens that disguise themselves as estrogen, but actually wreak havoc on your body and skin.
+What we know is that a lot of these chemicals are classified as xenoestrogens—synthetic estrogens that out-compete your natural estrogen, wreaking havoc on your body and skin.
 They increase estrogen levels, worsening estrogen dominance and hormonal acne.

-Coffee hampers liver function.
 The health of your skin is extremely reliant on a properly functioning liver.
 The liver is where all the toxins that you consume are processed, so they can be eliminated from the body.
 These toxins include xenoestrogens.
-If your liver isn’t functioning properly, these toxins and synthetic hormones recirculate back into the bloodstream causing countless health-related issues like inflammation, digestive problems, and hormonal imbalances, all of which show up on your skin.
+If your liver isn’t functioning properly, these toxins and synthetic hormones recirculate back into the bloodstream causing countless health-related issues like inflammation, digestive problems, and hormone imbalances, all of which can show up on your skin.

-Coffee stimulates stomach acid production.
 When consumed on an empty stomach (a typical morning routine for many), coffee stimulates your limited supply of digestive juices and stomach acids, making it more difficult to digest foods later in the day.
 Poor digestion can inhibit the estrogen detoxification process and make it difficult for excess estrogens to leave the body.
-Digestive problems can also cause an overproduction of cortisol, which we know can cause low progesterone and relatively high estrogen.
+Digestive problems can also cause an overproduction of cortisol, which we know can lead to estrogen dominance.

 Now, if we’re being realistic, going cold turkey on coffee is probably not going to happen for most people, and that’s okay.
 Limiting your consumption is a great place to start.
 There are also things you can do to reduce its impact on your body, hormones, and skin, like having it with food a couple of hours after waking up, drinking plenty of water, and choosing organic options without artificial additives.